akankshakumari02/JavaAssignment/README.md

 # JavaAssignment

-### This branch contain all the Questions of "Introduction to Java 1"
+### This branch contains the Questions given on Day1 of "Introduction to Java"

 #### The programs are in example/src folder